 In order to ease the creation of formulas as well as to facilitate discovery of built-in functions we provide a Function

 Builder in the Table Panel.
-After selecting a non-list column cell, you can invoke it by clicking on should bring up the Function Builder which looks like this:
+After selecting a non-list column cell, you can invoke it by clicking on f(x) fx-button.png.
+This should bring up the Function Builder which looks like this: